bamless/jstar/README.md

 ```
 When you eventually get bored, simply press Ctrl+d or Ctrl+c to exit the interpreter.

-If you instead want to execute code written in some file, you can pass it as an argument to `jstar`
+If you instead want to execute code written in some file, you can pass it as an argument to `jstar`.
-and it will be executed.
-Passing more than one argument causes all but the first to be forwarded to
+All arguments after the first will be passed to the language as script arguments.
+You can then read
-the language as **script arguments**.
-You can then read them from the script this way:
+them from the script this way:
 ```lua
 if #argv > 0 then
   print('First argument: ', argv[0])